 (2) The Minister must not give a consent under subregulation (1) unless satisfied that a significant new risk to safety or health, or a significant increase in an existing risk to safety or health, is not likely to arise from the activity being carried out in the proposed manner.

-[Regulation 39 amended in Gazette 30 Dec 2011 p.
+[Regulation 39 amended: Gazette 30 Dec 2011 p.
 5546 and 5549.]

 Division 4 — Revision of safety cases